-Before starting a new school year, go through your old materials to see if they are reusable.
-Old spiral notebooks, journals make great gifts to pass down to younger children.
+For school this year, go Green!
+Reuse your old materials to see if they salvageable.
+Old spiral notebooks are ideal to be passed down to younger children.

 According to the United States Environmental Protection Agency, waste from packaging accounts for more than 30 percent of all the waste generated each year.